Carreau/phd-dissertation/parts/roleofactin.rst

 binding to profilin (`FH1`) which allow formin to elongate F-Actin using actin monomers bounds to profilin :cite:`Pruyne2002` :cite:`Pring2003a`.

+.. todo: verlhac ?
+Fmn2-- ?

 Actin depolymerization and severing
 """""""""""""""""""""""""""""""""""
 ..
 5

-Like polymerisation that can be enhanced by some proteins, depolymerization can also be speed up by divers proteins.
-ADF/Cofilin is a protein which is able to speedup the depolymerization of actin either by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network :cite:`McCullough2011`.
+Like polymerisation that can be enhanced by formins, depolymerization can also be speed up.
+ADF/Cofilin is a protein which is able to increase the rate of depolymerization of actin.
+ADF/Cofilin can do so by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network :cite:`McCullough2011`.

-It should be noted that depolymerization can not only be  enhanced at the pointed end, indeed formin is also able to accelerate the detachment of actin monomers at the barbed end.
+It should be noted that depolymerization can not only be  enhanced at the pointed end, indeed formin that accelerate the polymerisation is also able to speed-up the detachment of actin monomers from the barbed end.

 Capping Protein
 """""""""""""""